 The last PSAT takes place in October of your junior year this is an opportunity to qualify for NMSQT (National Merit Scholarship Competition).
 Qualifying for a national merit scholarship is extremely difficult, but very possible as we've had many semi-finalists and a few finalists; however, we encourage all of our students to always do their best.

-Now is the time to create a timeline for test taking…plan ahead by taking the FREE Kaplan practice tests offered on campus each semester.
-By taking these practice tests and choosing the best test for you (SAT I, ACT, SAT IIs), you can decide to take a prep course, study diligently from a book, or use free practice tests online through Kaplan or Khan Academy.
+Now is the time to create a timeline for test taking…plan ahead by taking the FREE Revolution Prep practice tests offered on campus each semester.
+By taking these practice tests and choosing the best test for you (SAT I, ACT, SAT IIs), you can decide to take a prep course, study diligently from a book, or use free online practice test through Kaplan or Khan Academy.
 Note the policy change that the SAT Subject Tests are no longer required by the UC system; however, some highly selective colleges/universities, still require 2-3 subject tests.
 Please check the requirements for each college.
 In your planning, consider taking certain SAT Subject Tests in May or June of this year, especially if you are taking the AP course at BMHS which prepares you for that particular SAT Subject Test.
 ALL Juniors should take at least one SAT/ACT with writing by June.

 Begin researching different colleges through College Search or Super Match to create a working list.
 This list changes as your preferences change throughout the year, over the summer, and into the fall of your senior year.
 Make a list of factors that are important to you and plug those factors into your college search to see what type of schools are matched to these outcomes.
 This can include...majors, campus activities, graduation and retention rates, football team, religion, etc. Have fun creating this list because it’s ongoing and not permanent.